 Many international borders are now closed or apply strict health or quarantine requirements for travellers.
 In some cases previously approved visas may not be valid for entry.

 Airlines worldwide are pausing or reducing scheduled flights, meaning you may find it difficult to travel to or within markets.
 You may be at risk of being stranded overseas if your return flights are disrupted.

-Pressure on local healthcare systems from COVID-19 may also mean you won't have access to the same standard of care you would expect in New Zealand – even if you have health insurance in place.
+If you get sick or injured while travelling, pressure on healthcare systems from COVID-19 may prevent you from getting the level of care you'd expect in New Zealand, even if you have valid health insurance in place.

 Freight & logistics

 The current COVID-19 situation has created a lot of uncertainty for our exporters, particularly around air freight capacity and scheduling.
 The Government has moved quickly to ensure New Zealand has the supplies it needs and to back our exporters by keeping open air channels to key international markets.

 New Zealand Trade and Enterprise (NZTE) is working with Air New Zealand, freight forwarders, exporters and government agencies to support additional charter flights.
 To deliver this freight capacity, NZTE and the Ministry of Transport (MOT) are assisting Air New Zealand with funding support.
 Find out more about our air freight support here.